Tools & Templates

 ## Opening

-"I'm researching how people handle [problem area].
+"I'm researching how people handle recurring bills.
 There are no right or wrong answers - I'm just trying to understand your experience."

 ## Core Questions

-1. "Tell me about the last time you experienced [problem]"
+1. "Tell me about the last time you missed or nearly missed a bill payment"

 - Listen for: Specific examples, emotional reactions, frequency